 SKUs can be used by merchants in many different ways.
 Most simply, they’re used to tracking inventory and sales.
 But in tandem with a powerful point of sale, SKUs can do a whole lot more.

-At the most basic level, SKUs are used to track inventory across the store or multiple locations.
+At the most basic level, SKUs are used to track inventory at an individual store or across multiple locations.
 Scan a SKU to see the total available inventory.